hmrc/vat-service-guide/source/documentation/set-up.html.md

 <a href="figures/agent-services-account.png" target="blank">Open the create an agent services account process diagram in a new tab</a>.

 1. Agent signs in to Government Gateway account with existing agent credentials
-2. Agent identifies their agency with its SA UTR or CTR and associated postcode
+2. Agent identifies their business with its SA UTR or CTR and associated postcode
-3. Agent gives some agency details and chooses a password
+3. Agent gives some further details and chooses a password
-4. We create a new Government Gateway account for the agent, and tell them their User ID
+4. HMRC creates a new Government Gateway account for the agent, and gives them their User ID
 5. Agent checks details
-6. We create the agent services account, and tell the agent their agent services account reference number
+6. HMRC creates the agent services account, and gives the agent their agent services account reference number

 This service is available on GOV.UK at [www.gov.uk/guidance/get-an-hmrc-agent-services-account](https://www.gov.uk/guidance/get-an-hmrc-agent-services-account).
 We encourage you to include this link in your software.